kirillbdev/vue-modals/README.md

 # Vue modals

-Simple intuitive Modals for your Vue apps
+Simple intuitive Modals for your Vue apps.

 ## Installation